 Seborrhoea may be defined thus: 'excess sebum for a specific individuals age and sex'.

-Severity varies from mild pityriasis simplex capitis (sicca) to exfoliative erythroderma.
+Severity varies from mild pityriasis simplex capitis ('dandruff') to exfoliative erythroderma.

 This paper seeks to mention the pityriasis conditions which may respond to trichological therapy.
 Other manifestations requiring dermatological advice are also mentioned herein.